May 3, 2017

 In Colorado the homestead exemption is usually automatic – you don’t have to file a homestead declaration in order to claim the homestead exemption in bankruptcy.
 However, with regard to certain older obligations incurred prior to July 1, 1975, the homestead exemption may not be available unless a homestead declaration is recorded.

-Colorado’s homestead exemption is found in the Colorado state statutes at Colorado Revised Statutes § 38-41-201 through § 38-41-207.
-To learn how to find state statutes, check out Nolo’s Laws and Legal Research area.
+Colorado’s homestead exemption is found in the Colorado state statutes at Colorado Revised Statutes § 38-41-201 through § 38-41-209.
+To learn how to find state statutes, check Laws and Legal Research.